 You should look into multiple options before deciding what’s best for you.

-The University does not endorse any particular password manager.
+Please note that Adelphi University does not endorse any specific or particular password manager.

 Don’t Use Common Terms